 - 15.5.10 An insurer choosing to engage in derivative activities should clearly define its objectives, ensuring that these are consistent with any supervisory requirements. - 15.5.11 When used appropriately, derivatives may be useful tools in the management of portfolio risk of insurers and in efficient portfolio management.
 In monitoring the activities of insurers involved in derivatives, the supervisor should satisfy itself that the insurer has the ability to recognise, measure and prudently manage the risks associated with their use.
 The supervisor should obtain sufficient information on the insurer's policies and processes on the use of derivatives and may request information on the purpose for which particular derivatives are to be used and the rationale for undertaking particular transactions. - 15.5.12 Given the nature of insurance operations, derivatives should preferably be used as a risk management mechanism rather than for speculation.
 The supervisor may restrict the use of derivatives (particularly derivatives that involve the possibility of unlimited loss) to the reduction of investment risk or efficient portfolio management.
 This means that where derivatives are used, it is for the purpose of reducing risk and costs or generating additional capital or income with an acceptable level of risk.
-Restrictions may also be applied to require the suitability of derivative and, in the case of over-the-counter derivatives, the ability to value and to close out the position when needed.
+Restrictions may also be applied to require the suitability of derivative counterparties, the derivative collateral, the tradability of the derivative and, in the case of over-the-counter derivatives, the ability to value and to close out the position when needed.
 Derivatives should be considered in the context of a prudent overall asset-liability management strategy.

-ICP 16 Enterprise Risk Management for Solvency Purposes
+ICP 16 Enterprise risk management for solvency purposes